Last Updated on: 5th October 2023, 01:51 pm

 Warm Water Soak

 A warm water soak is an effective natural tortoise constipation treatment.
-It allows tortoises to drink water freely while giving the cloaca a chance to absorb water, rehydrating your tortoise.
+It allows tortoises to drink water freely while allowing the skin around the cloaca to absorb water, rehydrating the tortoise.

 To create a soaking bath, you need to:

-- Place your tortoise in an escape-proof tub or sink that’s big enough for it to move around.
+- Place the tortoise in an escape-proof tub or sink with enough room to move around.

 - Fill the tub or sink with warm water until it reaches halfway up the shell.

-- Add electrolytes for your tortoise to absorb.
+- Add electrolytes for the tortoise to absorb.

-- Allow your tortoise to soak for 20-30 minutes.
+- Allow the tortoise to soak for 20-30 minutes.

-You may find that your tortoise urinates and defecates in the water.
+You may find the tortoise urinates and defecates in the water.
 This is a good sign because it shows the bath’s working.
-However, you should remove any poop and drain/replace the water.
+Remove poop and drain/replace the water.

-To prevent constipation, leave a shallow dish of water big enough for your tortoise to sit in and place it in its enclosure.
-Some tortoises enjoy soaking and will naturally rehydrate themselves this way.
+To prevent constipation, leave a shallow dish of water big enough for th tortoise to sit in and place it in its enclosure.
+Some tortoises enjoy soaking and will rehydrate themselves this way.

 Raise the Temperature